As nice as it is when a freshly built module works perfectly first time, troubleshooting is unavoidable.

 Stuff you’ll need

-Without the minimum amount of tools, troubleshooting is limited to visual checks, so this is what I use:
+Without the minimum amount of tools, troubleshooting is limited to these visual checks, so this is what I use:

 - Multimeter (you won’t get far without this one)